saidsikira/Overdrive/README.md

 * Type-safety
 * Concurrency
 * Full threading capabilities
-* Testability
 * Full documentation
+* Extensive tests

 ## Requirements

-- iOS 8.0+ / Mac OS X 10.9+ / tvOS 9.0+
+- iOS 8.0+ / Mac OS X 10.11+ / tvOS 9.0+
 - Xcode 7.3+
 - Swift 2.2 on Linux

 ## Installation
-You can use `Overdrive` in your project by using any of the following methods:
+You can use `Overdrive` in your project by using any of the following package managers.

 #### Carthage
 Add following to the `Cartfile`:
 ```
-github "Swiftable/Overdrive" >= 0.0.1
+github "arikis/Overdrive" >= 0.0.1
 ```
 > Note that if you want to build Overdrive on only one platform you can pass it to the carthage platform option.
 For example `carthage update --platform iOS`